Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m1.md

   - New error type to handle no carrier exception has been added.
   - Supports automatic connection when AP changes from WPA2 to WPA3.
 - Bluetooth
-  - New API for setting advertising flags has been added.
+  - The API to get the maximum buffer size of L2CAP socket has been added.
-  - New APIs for extended advertising have been added.
-  - New APIs for scanning extended advertisement have been added.
 - Open source
   - Curl has been upgraded to version 8.5.0.